jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 Compile times are long in Rust.
 You can avoid some waiting with "incremental compilation" which is just partial compilation of only those parts which has changed since last compilation.
 Still, it is slower than C#.

 But I do believe Rust will become a mainstream language some day.
-The community is great and idea behind it is promising.
+The community is great and it is a great modern language with lot of useful and innovative features.

-Rust made me enjoy programming again.